HemangaChamod/Stockify/README.md

 # Stockify – Inventory Management Desktop Application

-Stockify is a modern **desktop-based inventory management system** designed for small businesses and individuals to manage products, stock levels, and inventory value efficiently.
-It is built as a **JavaFX desktop application** with a **Spring Boot backend**, packaged with a professional **Windows installer**.
+Stockify is a full-stack desktop inventory management application built with JavaFX, Spring Boot, and MySQL, and packaged as a Windows installer (.exe) using Inno Setup software.

 ---